Shaun579/Test-Mod/README.md

 - most custom items and blocks aren't even available due to there being no way to mine the required items

 Update 2: Discontinued

+if anyone asks, I will update the files to have every change ive made since this version (including new planets, more materials, more maps and too much stuff in general)